Timeline - European ministerial meetings in 2011

 January 18, 2011 - Ecofin meeting of EU finance ministers in Brussels.

-- Ministers inched towards beefing up the European Financial Stability Facility (EFSF) and preparing new stress tests for the region's shaky banks, dashing market hopes of quicker action.
+- Ministers inched toward beefing up the European Financial Stability Facility (EFSF) and preparing new stress tests for the region's shaky banks, dashing market hopes of quicker action.

 February 4 - Summit of EU heads of state and government.